SDGforskning/sdg-strings/SDG05_query_action_WoS.md

 TS=
 (
-     ("accelera*" OR "achiev*" OR "adopt*" OR "advance" OR "advancing" OR  "attain*" OR "better" OR "build*" OR "develop*" OR "elevat*" OR "empower*" OR "enhanc*" OR "ensur*" OR "establish*" OR "facilitat*" OR "foster*" OR "framework$" OR "guarantee*" OR "heighten*" OR "higher" OR "implement*" OR "improv*" OR "increas*" OR "initiative$" OR "introduc*" OR "law$" OR "legislat*" OR "plan" OR "planning" OR "plans" OR "policy" OR "policies" OR "program" OR "programs" OR "promot*" OR "propos*" OR "raise" OR "raising" OR "scal* up" OR "secur*" OR "strateg*" OR "strengthen*" OR "support*" )
+     ("accelera*" OR "achiev*" OR "adopt*" OR "advance" OR "advancing" OR  "attain*" OR "better" OR "build*" OR "develop*" OR "consolidat*" OR "elevat*" OR "empower*" OR "encourag*" OR "enhanc*" OR "ensur*" OR "establish*" OR "expand" OR "expansion"  OR "facilitat*" OR "foster*" OR "framework$" OR "guarantee*" OR "heighten*" OR "higher" OR "implement*" OR "improv*" OR "increas*" OR "initiative$" OR "introduc*" OR "law$" OR "legislat*" OR "plan" OR "planning" OR "plans" OR "policy" OR "policies" OR "program" OR "programs" OR "promot*" OR "propos*" OR "raise" OR "raising" OR "scal* up" OR "secur*" OR "strateg*" OR "strengthen*" OR "support*" )
 NEAR/5
     (
-    ("use" OR "usage" OR "utilization" OR "access" OR "adoption" OR "skills") NEAR/5
+    ("use" OR "usage" OR "utilization" OR "access" OR "adoption" OR "diffusion" OR "skills") NEAR/5
     ("enabling technolog*" OR "computer*" OR "digital" OR "handheld" OR "hardware" OR "ICTs" OR "ICT" OR "ICT4D" OR "information communications technolog*" OR "information technolog*" OR "innovative technolog*" OR "internet"